theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model relies on developers signing their projects and uploading signed metadata to PyPI.
-If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of claimed projects without access to the project's developer key.
-Figure 3 depicts the changes made to figure 2, namely that developer roles are now supported and that three new delegated roles exist: *claimed*, *recently-claimed*, and *unclaimed*.
+If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of claimed projects without access to the project's developer key. he metadata layout in the minimum security model  changes made to figure 2, namely that developer roles are now supported and that three new delegated roles exist: *claimed*, *recently-claimed*, and *unclaimed*.
 The *bins* role has been renamed *unclaimed* and can contain any projects that have not been added to *claimed*.
 The strength of this model (over the minimum security model) is in the offline keys provided by developers.
 Although the minimum security model supports continuous delivery, all of the projects are signed by an online key.
 An attacker can corrupt packages in the minimum security model, but not in the maximum model without also compromising a developer's key.

 .. image:: figure1.png

-Figure 3: An overview of the metadata layout in the maximum security model.
+Figure 1: An overview of the metadata layout in the maximum security model.
 The maximum security model supports continuous delivery and survivable key compromise.